brightcommerce/docker-postgresql/README.md

 source ~/.bashrc
 ````

-Now you can access the container shell using the command:
+Now you can access the container shell using the `docker-enter` command:

 ``` bash
 sudo docker-enter postgresql
 ```

-For more information refer https://github.com/jpetazzo/nsenter
+For more information refer https://github.com/jpetazzo/nsenter.

 Another tool named `nsinit` can also be used for the same purpose.
 Please refer https://jpetazzo.github.io/2014/03/23/lxc-attach-nsinit-nsenter-docker-0-9/ for more information.